cedowens/kube-unauth-exec-hunter/README.md

 # Windows SMB Share Enumerator

-Python3 script that uses a set of credentials, sweeps a subnet for hosts with port 445 open, and then checks to see if the provided credentials can view any shares.
+Python3 script that allows you to quickly check what Windows shares and systems you have access to with a set of AD credentials.
+This script sweeps a subnet for hosts with port 445 open, and then checks to see if the provided credentials can view any shares.
 If so, it will list out the shares it can enumerate.

 Since this script uses threading to run faster, you must first check the ulimit set on your host.